awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol-pipelines.md

 **Permissions details**

 This policy includes the following permissions\.
 + `elasticmapreduce` – Read, add, and cancel steps in a running Amazon EMR cluster\.
+Read, create, and terminate a new Amazon EMR cluster\.
-+ `events` – Read, create, update, and add targets to an EventBridge rule named `SageMakerPipelineExecutionEMRStepStatusUpdateRule`\.
++ `events` – Read, create, update, and add targets to an EventBridge rule named `SageMakerPipelineExecutionEMRStepStatusUpdateRule` and `SageMakerPipelineExecutionEMRClusterStatusUpdateRule`\.
-+ `iam` – Pass an IAM role to the AWS Lambda service\.
++ `iam` – Pass an IAM role to the AWS Lambda service, Amazon EMR and Amazon EC2\.
 + `lambda` – Create, read, update, delete, and invoke Lambda functions\.
 These permissions are limited to functions whose name includes "sagemaker"\.
 + `sqs` – Create an Amazon SQS queue; send an Amazon SQS message\.
 These permissions are limited to queues whose name includes "sagemaker"\.